-I’ve been like a sponge during this first year since discovering PDA, soaking up as much information as I can find to understand this complex spectrum condition as fully as possible and thought I’d link to everything I’ve come across which has helped me do that.
+I’ve been like a sponge since discovering PDA, soaking up as much information as I can find to understand this autism spectrum profile as fully as possible and thought I’d link to everything I’ve come across which has helped me do that.

 My lightbulb moment came from reading The National Autistic Society’s PDA page.

 This led to finding The PDA Society’s website where I joined their forum, watched their videos and downloaded the Extreme Demand Avoidance Questionnaire (which I completed for Little Miss M).
 There’s a wealth of information on their website and it’s really worthwhile taking the time to go through all the menus.
 Some of the other key pages for me include: